 If they click Start Assessment, the user will be asked 23 questions.
 These questions are pulled from a pool of 63 questions.
 This ensures each users' assessment is unique and that they won't be able to share answers with their coworkers, which would result in inaccurate reporting.

 They will not be able to complete the assessment until they have answered all the questions.

-From the Users tab of the assessment, you will be able to see all your users as well as their scores at a glance.
+From the User Progress section, you can see all your users and their scores at a glance.
 This table shows you which users have started their assessment and those who haven't.
 You also have the option to download this information as a CSV file.

-- Click the Download CSV button to download a CSV of the user data.
+- Click the Download CSV button to download a CSV of the user data with their assessment scores.

 - From the Score column, see your users' assessment score at a glance.

 - Click the Actions drop-down menu to select which type of action to perform on the selected user or users.
 Options include: